 Your car can easily upset neighbours, whether you park in the wrong spot, have a friend visiting who blocks their access or simply cleaning it.

 - Don’t carry out car repairs early in the morning or late and night

 - Warn your neighbours about really noisy repair and maintenance jobs

 - Don’t create additional noise by slamming car doors, sounding the horns, or play loud music

 - Clean and vacuum your car in the middle of the day to reduce the impact of any noise

 That’s how to be a good neighbour!

+Now you have a better understanding of how to be a good neighbour!
 It’s best to always consider the impact of any noise you might make before your branded a noisy neighbour.
-While you can’t avoid making most of it, you can take steps to reduce the impact it has.
+And while you can’t avoid making most of it, you can take steps to reduce the impact it has.